dhall-lang/dhall-lang/standard/type-inference.md

 * A `Type` field with a record type
 * A `default` field with default fields for the record type

-... then `T⸬r` creates a record of type `T.Type` by overriding the default fields from `T.default` with the fields provided by `r`.
+... then `T::r` creates a record of type `T.Type` by overriding the default fields from `T.default` with the fields provided by `r`.

 To type-check an override operation, desugar the operator and type-check the